pixelshot70/Miner-Game/README.md

 # Miner-Game
 Its game on godot.
-ITS NOT MINER VIRUS IS GAME
+ITS NOT MINER VIRUS ITS GAME
 # About Game
 Game made on godot